MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Winlogon-Automatic-Restart-Sign-On--ARSO-.md

 ## Troubleshooting

-When WinLogon automatically locks, WinLogon's state trace will be stored in the WinLogon event log.
+When WinLogon automatically locks, the WinLogon state trace is stored in the WinLogon event log.

 The status of an Autologon configuration attempt is logged

-- If it is successful
+- If it is successful.

-  - Records it as such
+  - Records it as such.

-- If it is a failure:
+- If it is a failure.

-  - Records what the failure was
+  - Records what the failure was.

-- When BitLocker's state changes:
+- When BitLocker's state changes.

-  - The removal of credentials will be logged.
+  - The removal of credentials is logged.

-  - These will be stored in the LSA Operational log.
+        - Credential removal is stored in the LSA Operational log.

 ### Reasons why Autologon can fail